Every Wedding Needs a Rain Plan

 Rain means:

-slower traffic
+• slower traffic

-loading umbrellas and gear
+• loading umbrellas and rain gear

-moving people in and out of vehicles
+• moving people in and out of vehicles

 If you’re doing off-site photos, padding the timeline a little bit makes everything smoother if weather becomes a factor.
-This is another place where planners and photographers usually work together to keep things relaxed.
+This is another place where planners and photographers usually work together to keep things organized!

 6. Logistically, a First Look Gives the Timeline Breathing Room